✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Choose the Chase Sapphire Reserve if:

-- You travel frequently enough to use the lounge access more than 4–5 times per year
+• You travel frequently enough to use lounge access more than 4–5 times per year

-- You regularly use Lyft, OpenTable, DoorDash, or StubHub — the monthly credits are genuinely easy to capture
+• You regularly use DoorDash, StubHub, or Lyft — the credits are genuinely easy to capture

-- Your travel and dining spend is high enough that the 3x earning rate meaningfully outpaces the Preferred's 2x
+• Your travel and dining spend is high enough that the 4x and 8x earning rates meaningfully outpace the Preferred

 The honest truth: if you have to ask whether you'll use the Reserve's credits, the Preferred is probably the right card.
 The Reserve rewards people who are already living a life that intersects with its benefits — frequent flyers, regular diners, Lyft riders, live event attendees.
 If that's you, the Reserve isn't just worth it.
 It's one of the best value propositions in premium travel cards.

-"The Reserve isn't for everyone — but for the traveler who actually uses its benefits, it's not a $550 card.
-It's closer to a $50 card with a very long list of perks."
+"The Reserve isn't for everyone — but for the traveler who actually uses its benefits, it's not a $795 card.
+It's closer to a card that pays you to hold it."

 Both cards are excellent.
 The Preferred is one of the best mid-tier travel cards on the market at $95 — strong earning rates, real transfer partner access, and solid protections.
 For a first or second travel card, it's hard to argue against it.

 The Reserve is for the traveler who's ready to commit to a premium card and will actually use what they're paying for.
-Lounge access, Lyft credits, OpenTable reservations, StubHub tickets, hotel credits — these aren't aspirational benefits.
-They're things we use every month, and they reliably reduce the effective fee to nearly nothing.
+Lounge access, Lyft credits, DoorDash promos, StubHub credits, The Edit hotel stays, Apple TV and Apple Music, dining credits at Exclusive Tables restaurants — these aren't aspirational benefits.
+They're things active users capture consistently, and they reliably reduce the effective fee to well below zero.

 If you're already deep in the Chase ecosystem — holding a Freedom Unlimited or Freedom Flex alongside your Sapphire — the Reserve's 1.5 cent redemption rate supercharges your entire points stack.
 Every point earned across every Chase card is worth more the moment you have a Reserve in your wallet.